MikeDacre/grasp/README.rst

 This module contains a Python 3 API to work with the GRASP database.
 The database must be downloaded and initialized locally.
-The default is to use an sqlite backend, but postgresql is more efficient.
+The default is to use an sqlite backend, but postgresql or mysql may be used also; these two are slower to initialize (longer write times), but they may be faster on indexed reads.

 The GRASP project is a SNP-level index of over 2000 GWAS datasets.
 It is very useful, but difficult to batch query as study descriptions are heterogenous and